-Contempt (1964) from Johnny Web (Uncle Scoopy)
+Contempt (1964) from Johnny Web (Uncle Scoopy; Greg Wroblewski)

 Jean-Luc Godard is a legendary figure in film history, a revolutionary who represents modernism in film in the same sense that, for example, Mondrian represents it in painting.
 Like Mondrian, Godard rejected traditional concepts of art-as-storytelling as well as the naturalistic palette, preferring orchestrated bursts of primary colors and an abstract or static dramatic structure.
+He showed that the rules can be broken, and this paved a path for future filmmakers to explore new forms and ideas.

-It's an insider's film.
-It's a movie about making a movie, a vehicle for Godard to present his own feelings about the cynical profit-oriented producers that he had to deal with from time to time, as represented in Contempt by Playboy-zillionaire-Philistine Jack Palance, who wants his version of the Odyssey to be filled with battling gladiators and toga-clad women, like a Steve Reeves movie.
+It is an insider's film.
+It's a movie about making a movie, a vehicle for Jun-Luc Godard to present his own feelings about the cynical profit-oriented producers that he had to deal with from time to time, as represented in Contempt by Playboy-zillionaire-Philistine Jack Palance, who wants his version of the Odyssey to be filled with battling gladiators and toga-clad women, like a Steve Reeves movie.
 When Palance comes to see a screening of the first cut from director Fritz Lang (played by Fritz Lang himself), he goes ballistic and starts to throw the film canisters around the room.

 DVD info from Amazon.